Nilai: Rail

 KTM Komuter has two stations serving Nilai constituency: Batang Benar and Nilai.

 Buses are available from Nilai Komuter station to the nearby KLIA.

 Transportation provided by INTI International University and Nilai University

 Bus service will be provided to INTI International University students and Nilai University students for free to different destinations according to the universities' timetable.
 Students can go to Giant, Tesco or KTM station by referring to the timetable.

 Politics

 Nilai is part of the Seremban constituency of the Dewan Rakyat of the Malaysian Parliament, currently represented by Anthony Loke Siew Fook of the Democratic Action Party.

-On the provincial level, Nilai is represented in the Negeri Sembilan State Legislative Assembly by Arul Kumar a/l Jambunathan, also from the DAP.
+On the provincial level, Nilai is represented in the Negeri Sembilan State Legislative Assembly by Arul Kumar a/l Jambunathan, also from the Democratic Action Party.